mpv-player/mpv/DOCS/man/input.rst

     Last known OSD display pixel aspect (can be 0).

 ``sub-text``
-    Return the current subtitle text.
+    Return the current subtitle text regardless of sub visibility.
     Formatting is stripped.
-If a subtitle is selected, but no text is currently visible, or the subtitle is not text-based (i.e. DVD/BD subtitles), an empty string is returned.
+If the subtitle is not text-based (i.e. DVD/BD subtitles), an empty string is returned.

     This property is experimental and might be removed in the future.